How to Prepare a Brunch or Breakfast Picnic

 Have you ever attended an early morning breakfast picnic?
 I bet not!
-These recipes are the perfect choice for an outdoor food outing that is held earlier in the day than a traditional lunch or supper picnic.
-Start your day off right by enjoying a delicious early meal outside before the temperature gets too warm and maybe the flies and ants are still sleeping!
+These recipes are the perfect choice for an outdoor food gathering held earlier in the day than a traditional lunch or supper picnic.
+Start your day off right by enjoying a delicious early meal outside before the temperature gets too warm and the flies and ants are still sleeping!

 Time Honored Recipes